Four workers dead as housing society wall collapses in Noida | Law-Order

 On the contractor being cautioned by locals that the boundary wall was weak, the Noida Authority CEO said the matter would be investigated. ''A joint investigation by the police, the district administration and the Noida Authority will be carried out and if negligence is found on anybody's part then action would be taken against them.

-''The contractor was working on the drain and not the boundary wall,'' she clarified.
+''The contractor was working on the drain and not the boundary wall,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)